-- 3.19.
+3.13.
 You must ensure that land use planning, development assessment and other regulatory decisions are properly made, and that all parties are dealt with fairly.
-You must avoid any occasion for suspicion of improper conduct in the exercise of land use planning, development assessment and other regulatory functions. - 3.20.
-In exercising land use planning, development assessment and other regulatory functions, you must ensure that no action, statement or communication between yourself and others conveys any suggestion of willingness to improperly provide concessions or preferential or unduly unfavourable treatment.
+You must avoid any occasion for suspicion of improper conduct in the exercise of land use planning, development assessment and other regulatory functions.

+3.14.
+In exercising land use v planning, development assessment and other regulatory functions, you must ensure that

-- 3.21.
-In determining development applications or in exercising regulatory or enforcement functions, it is essential that you are highly conscious of the potential for even the slightest impropriety that may lead to any suspicion of misconduct. - 3.22.
+- 3.15.
+In determining development applications or in exercising regulatory or enforcement functions, it is essential that you are highly conscious of the potential for even the slightest impropriety that may lead to any suspicion of misconduct. - 3.16.
 You must refrain from offering support to affected parties prior to the normal assessment or review processes of Council being undertaken.